photo by ivette spradlin

 From Founder & Director, Chris Mason:

 I am an independent, woman filmmaker who launched Spinning Goat Productions (SGP) to produce documentary and experimental visual works.
 SGP is not a separate business (yet), but a production moniker.
 In addition to films, I am interested in collaborating on multi-media productions that incorporate music, dance, poetry, theater, and other modes of creative expression.

-I have a background is in cultural anthropology, history, and social justice, focusing on worldwide cultures and diaspora populations, and the role of media and artistic expression.
+I have a background is in visual and cultural anthropology, oral history, and social justice, focusing on worldwide cultures and diaspora populations, and the role of media and artistic expression.
 I have a desire to produce ethnographic and culturally relevant films, that (re)discover music, traditions and other cultural practices that were mis- or under-represented in the past, or currently are in danger of being lost to future generations.

 I use creative and artistic production techniques to bring a story alive and to appeal to a variety of audiences.
-I accomplishes this using music, spoken word, experimental visuals, and innovative approaches to storytelling, along with more traditional documentary elements.
+I accomplish this using music, spoken word, experimental visuals, and innovative approaches to storytelling, along with more traditional documentary elements.

 I place emphasis on sharing people’s stories in their own words.
 I want their words and perspectives, shaped by their unique life journeys to guide me in crafting a film into a living history.
 I also use my extensive training in cultural competence, ethnic studies, and nonviolent communication to approach each film participant – and subject matter – with care, respect and context.

 Many of my films are a meditation and reflection on what is means to be human.
 History is really just a collection of many stories and perspectives.
 However, there are a lot of stories and perspectives that have been, or still remain, hidden, because they often reveal inequities and other struggles faced by members in a society.
 My hope is that uncovering these stories will inspire respectful understanding and lead to creative solutions for a better, more equitable future.